belalmosad/document-processing-system/README.md

 > Docker containers communicate with each other using bridge network driver as defined in `docker-compose.yml`

 ## After running `docker-compose.yml`
+Open the front-end on the running port `e.g. http://localhost:3002/html/index.html` to see the home page.

-You can go to the host and port of document processing system and test using swagger for example if it is running on port 3001 you can open `http://localhost:3001/docs` to test using swagger
+> You can go to the host and port of document processing system and test using swagger for example if it is running on port 3001 you can open `http://localhost:3001/docs` to test using swagger as the front-end is so pleasant regarding user experience

+## Further Improvements
+* Implement document encryption on file storage level and encrypt keys in the keywords jsonb field (python dictionary) and handle searching encrypted words efficiently
+* Handle granting user permission on admin level to grant users different levels of permissions on specific files (there is already a conjuction table that handles user-document permissions)
+* Implement client-side code that tracks documents processing status and handle batch files uploads